filipvabrousek/Exam/JS Exam/4 - How JS works.md

 - Engine: I need RHS look up for the console
 - Scope: OK
 - Engine: Perfect.
 Looking up log(..).
 OK, it's a function.
-- Engine: Can you help mi with RHS refernce with "a"?
+- Engine: Can you help me with RHS refernce with "a"?
 I just want to double check.
 - Scope: Hasn't changed
 - Engine: Cool.
 Passing the value of "a" which is "2" into "log(..)"